 - How relocation affects custody.

-- How mediation works in family law.
+- How mediation works in divorce.

 - How to protect privacy during divorce.